geoneo1/SimpleWebcomicTheme/SWC_FAQS.md

 <a name="FirstButtonURL">
 ###The “First” button is going to the wrong page
-You must add the *post URL* in the “First comic page URL” field, not the page URL.
+You must add the *post URL* in the “First comic page URL” field, not the *page URL*.

-Go to your first comic page and click the share icon (the arrow coming out of the box).
-The bottom URL is the short URL of the post, just copy and paste that into the "First comic page URL" field.
+Go to your first comic page and click on either the date or the the link icon.
+Then just copy the URL and paste it into the "First comic page URL" field.
 Then save.

 <a name="FirstButtonDisappeared">
 ###My “First” button has disappeared